epelde/tdd-resources/README.md

 > **Test code is just as importante as production code.
 It is not a second-class citizen.
 It requieres thought, design and care.
 It must be kept as clean as production code.**

 Tests deserve the same respect as our production code.
-So **RESPECT** them!
+Apply merciless **refactoring**, just as one should do for production code.

 > Los frameworks te hacen ir rápido cuando deberías de ir despacio (Luis Artola en boca de Xabi Saez de Ocariz).